alchemydc/infra_mgr/memory-bank/activeContext.md

 ### Infrastructure
 - Using Cloud Foundation Fabric as the foundation for GCP setup
+- Transitioning from Terraform to OpenTofu due to Terraform's license change to BUSL
-- Implementing modular Terraform structure
+- Implementing modular OpenTofu structure
 - Following GCP best practices for resource organization

 ### Configuration